boidushya/better-lyrics/README.md

 ## FAQ

-### Why are the lyrics not showing up?
+### Why can't I see the lyrics?

-Make sure that the extension is enabled and that you are on <https://music.youtube.com>.
-The extension won't work on the regular YouTube website.
+Make sure the extension is enabled and you're on <https://music.youtube.com>.
+The extension won't work on <https://youtube.com>.

 ### How do I change settings?

-Click on the Better Lyrics icon in the extensions toolbar to access the settings.
-Changes are applied immediately and don't require a page refresh.
-However, in some cases—for example, after updating the extension—you might need to refresh the page for settings or CSS updates to take effect.
+Click the Better Lyrics icon in your extensions toolbar to access settings.
+Changes apply immediately without needing to refresh the page.
+However, in some cases, for example, after updating the extension, you might need to refresh for settings or CSS updates to take effect.

-### My CSS changes are not showing up.
-What do I do?
+### My CSS changes aren't showing up.
+What should I do?

-If you've made changes to the CSS and they're not showing up, try refreshing the page, especially after updating the extension.
-Your CSS changes will be saved regardless.
+Try refreshing the page, especially if you recently updated the extension.
+Your CSS changes are saved either way.
 If that doesn't work, try disabling and re-enabling the extension.

-### How do I turn on full-screen mode?
+### How do I enable full-screen mode?

-Press F on your keyboard (with the window in focus) or hover over the album art and click the full-screen icon (⛶).
-Make sure that the "Disable fullscreen mode" option is not checked in the extension settings.
+Press F on your keyboard (with the window in focus) or hover over the player bar and click the full-screen icon (⛶).
+Make sure "Disable fullscreen mode" option isn't checked in extension settings.

 ### How do I translate lyrics?

-Enable the "Translations" option in the extension settings and select the desired language from the dropdown.
+Enable the "Translations" option in extension settings and select your desired language from the dropdown.

 ### Can I contribute to Better Lyrics?

 Yes you can!
 Please follow the contributing guidelines below.

-### Some lyrics are out of sync/missing/incorrect.
+### Some lyrics are out of sync, missing, or incorrect.
 What can I do?

-If you find any issues with lyrics, you have two options:
+If you find any issues with lyrics, you now have two options:

-1. Switch to a different lyrics provider in the extension settings to see if the lyrics are better there.
+1. Toggle or reorder providers in extension settings
-2. Contribute your own lyrics using our LRCLib upload tool at [https://lrclibup.boidu.dev](https://lrclibup.boidu.dev).
+2. Contribute your own lyrics using [LRCLIBup](https://lrclibup.boidu.dev)

-The LRCLib upload tool allows you to submit correct, properly synchronized lyrics that will be available to all users who use the LRCLib provider.
-This is a community-driven approach to improving lyrics quality.
+LRCLIBup allows you to submit correct, properly synchronized lyrics that will be available to all users who use the LRCLib provider.
+This is a community-driven approach to improving and adding lyrics, so please be mindful of quality.

 ### How do I contribute lyrics?

-You can contribute lyrics using our LRCLib upload tool:
+You can contribute lyrics using LRCLIBup, our LRCLib upload tool:

 1. Visit [https://lrclibup.boidu.dev](https://lrclibup.boidu.dev)
-2. Follow the interface to upload and synchronize lyrics
+2. Follow the tool's interface to upload lyrics
 3. Submit your contribution

 This helps improve the lyrics database for all Better Lyrics users who use the LRCLib provider.

 ### How do I report a bug?

-Please open an issue on the [GitHub repository](https://github.com/boidushya/better-lyrics/issues/new/choose) with as much detail as possible.
-Alternatively, you can join our [Discord community](https://discord.gg/UsHE3d5fWF) and report it in the `#bug-reports` channel.
+[Open an issue here](https://github.com/boidushya/better-lyrics/issues/new/choose) with as much detail as possible.
+Alternatively, join our [Discord community](https://discord.gg/UsHE3d5fWF) and report it under `#bug-reports`.

 ### I don't like the new update.
-Can I revert to the old version?
+Can I revert to an old version?

-Yes, you can!
+Yes!
 Follow the manual installation instructions above to install an older version of the extension.
-However, please note that older versions will most likely not be maintained or receive the latest features.
+Keep in mind that older versions probably won't be maintained or get new features.

 ### How do I support the project?

-Better Lyrics is a free and open-source project.
-The easiest way to support it is by leaving positive feedback on the [Chrome Web Store](https://chromewebstore.google.com/detail/better-lyrics/effdbpeggelllpfkjppbokhmmiinhlmg), [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/better-lyrics/), or [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/better-lyrics-lyrics-for/mjfeaklppoegooljmjicjdbiccgjdlhd) so that more people can discover it.
+Better Lyrics is free and open-source.
+The easiest way to support it is by leaving positive feedback on the [Chrome Web Store](https://chromewebstore.google.com/detail/better-lyrics/effdbpeggelllpfkjppbokhmmiinhlmg), [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/better-lyrics/), or [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/better-lyrics-lyrics-for/mjfeaklppoegooljmjicjdbiccgjdlhd) so more people can discover it.

-If you want to support the project further, please consider making a donation to help cover the costs of hosting and development.
+If you want to support the project further, consider making a donation to help cover hosting and development costs.
 You can donate via [GitHub Sponsors](https://github.com/sponsors/boidushya).

-### Do you plan on pay-walling the extension in the future?
+### Will this extension ever be paywalled?

-No, I have no plans to pay-wall the extension.
-Better Lyrics will always be free and open-source for everyone to use.
+No. Better Lyrics will always be free and open-source for everyone.

-### I want to use Better Lyrics along with another extension.
-Is that possible?
+### Can I use Better Lyrics with other extensions?

 Yes, Better Lyrics should work with most extensions.
-However, if you encounter any issues, please report them in the `#bug-reports` channel on our [Discord community](https://discord.gg/UsHE3d5fWF) or open an issue on the [GitHub repository](https://github.com/boidushya/better-lyrics/issues/new/choose).
+If you encounter issues, report them under `#bug-reports` in our [Discord Server](https://discord.gg/UsHE3d5fWF) or [open an issue here](https://github.com/boidushya/better-lyrics/issues/new/choose).

 ### Can I use Better Lyrics on mobile?

 Better Lyrics is currently only available for desktop browsers.
-However, if you use a browser that supports extensions on mobile (such as Kiwi Browser on Android), you might be able to use it there as well since the extension is responsive.
+However, if you use a browser that supports extensions on mobile (such as Kiwi Browser on Android), you should be able to use it since the extension is responsive and has feature parity across platforms.

 ### Can I use a different lyrics provider?

 Yes!
-Better Lyrics supports switching between different lyrics providers.
-You can change your provider in the extension settings:
+Better Lyrics supports switching between different providers.
+You can reorder or toggle providers via extension settings:

-1. Click on the Better Lyrics icon in the extensions toolbar
+1. Click the Better Lyrics icon in the extensions toolbar
-2. Go to "General" settings
+2. Go to "Sources" tab
-3. Under "Default Lyrics Provider", you can choose between:
-   - Better Lyrics (default)
-   - LRCLib
+3. Reorder or toggle providers as per your needs

-However, adding a custom lyrics provider is not currently supported.
+Adding custom providers isn't currently supported.

 ### Can I use Better Lyrics on other browsers?

-Right now, Better Lyrics is only available for Chrome, Firefox, and Edge (and other Chromium-based browsers like Brave, Opera, Arc, etc.).
-If there is enough demand, I might consider porting it to other browsers as well.
+Right now, Better Lyrics is available for Chrome, Firefox, and Edge (and other Chromium-based browsers like Brave, Opera, Arc, etc.).
+If there's enough demand, I might consider porting it to other browsers.

-### Lyrics have stopped showing up completely for all songs.
-What do I do?

-First, check whether this issue is caused by the backend server being down.
-You can check the server status at [better-lyrics-status.boidu.dev](https://better-lyrics-status.boidu.dev).
-This page shows the current status of the server and any incidents that might be affecting the service—it updates every 30 minutes.

-While it's rare, there might be times when the server is down for maintenance or experiencing an incident before the status page has updated.
-In that case:

-- Check the extension logs/network tab for any errors.
-- Check [Railway's status page](https://status.railway.app/) for any incidents that might be affecting the backend hosting service.
-- If you're unsure, reaching out to me (@boidu) on [our Discord server](https://discord.gg/UsHE3d5fWF) is the fastest way to get help.
-I'm usually active and can help you figure out whether the issue is on your end or mine.

-If the server is up and you're still experiencing issues, try refreshing the page.
-If that doesn't work, try disabling and re-enabling the extension, or update to the latest version.
-If everything fails, report the issue in the `#bug-reports` channel on our [Discord community](https://discord.gg/UsHE3d5fWF) or open an issue on the [GitHub repository](https://github.com/boidushya/better-lyrics/issues/new/choose).

 ### Can I use Better Lyrics on other music streaming services?

 No, Better Lyrics is specifically designed for YouTube Music.
-If you want something similar for other music streaming services, consider using other extensions—some of which are mentioned below.
-If you have suggestions for similar extensions for other services, please open a PR to add them to this list.
+If you want something similar for other streaming services, check out these extensions.
+If you have suggestions for others, open a PR to add them to this list:

 - [Beautiful Lyrics](https://github.com/surfbryce/beautiful-lyrics) - Spotify